astriaorg/astria/specs/execution-api.md

 `CommitmentState`.
-The API is designed to follow basic principles outlined by aip.dev as best practices for resource based APIs. gRPC has been chosen for the API due to the wide availability of language implementations which make it easy to generate client libraries, and server implementations.
+The API is designed to follow basic principles outlined by aip.dev as best practices for resource based APIs. gRPC has been chosen for the API due to the wide availability of language implementations which make it easy to generate client libraries and server implementations.

 ## Conductor Usage